The Health Leaders Fellowship program is a leadership development opportunity for health professionals of all types, at

 Issue Engagement (April – May): This first set of modules will deepen your understanding of each of the three issue areas (as outlined above), and their implications for the health of individuals, communities, our nation, and the environment.

-Skill Development (May – August): In the second set of modules, you will examine issues through the lens of current and future strategies for catalyzing change.
-These modules incorporate field visits that allow you to interact with industry leaders and see first-hand some of the current models and modes of change.
+Skill Development (July – August): In the second set of modules, you will examine issues through the lens of current and future strategies for catalyzing change.
+These modules incorporate activities that allow you to interact with industry leaders and see first-hand some of the current models and modes of change.

 Practicum (August – December): During the final months of the program you will practically apply the knowledge and skills developed during parts 1 and 2.
-You will work with local advocates to develop this special project designed to jump-start your hands-on engagement.
+You will work with local advocates to develop this special project designed to jump-start your engagement.

-Generous support for this training comes from the Joyce Foundation, the Energy Foundation, and the Marisla Foundation.
+Generous support for this training comes from the Energy Foundation, JPB Foundation and the Marisla Foundation.